• Skip to main content

 Then, insert your needle again, 2 stitches to the right, and out again, 1 round down and 1 stitch to the left from where you've just inserted, and pull through.

-how to embroider a mouth onto amigurumi free crochet tutorial part two
+how to embroider a mouth onto amigurumi tutorial part two

 Pass your needle up and underneath the horizontal strand you’ve just created and pull through.
 Then, insert your needle back into the same space as you've last exited from.